 - 1. Official transcripts from each post-secondary institution attended. - 2.
 Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
-GMAT scores must be no more than five years old. - Three letters of reference from individuals who know the applicant in a professional capacity.
-The statement of purpose as required on the application for admission. - In the case of students whose native language is not English, a score of at least 550 (paper based), 213 5. (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL).
+The minimum GMAT score is 500 and must be no more than five years old. - 3.
+Three letters of reference from individuals who know the applicant in a professional capacity. - 4.
+The statement of purpose as required on the application for admission. - 5.
+In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL).